chad-ongstad/greenplum-docker/readme.md

 ## Multi Node Docker-Compose
 From the command line execute the following command: docker-compose up

-Connect to your host on port 5432 user/pass is gpadmin/dataroad
+You can connect to your host using PGADMIN on port 5432 user/pass is gpadmin/dataroad